You are going to visit Budapest in 4 days and want to see the essentials while optimizing your visiting time?

 The Hungarian National Gallery (in Hungarian, ‘Magyar Nemzeti Galéria’, MNG) is located within the Buda Castle and houses the largest public collection of Hungarian fine arts.
 Its permanent exhibition traces the history of Hungarian art from its founding to today with, in particular, many works by the most famous Hungarian painter, Mihály Munkácsy.

-The National Gallery hosts more than 50 works from the Museum of Fine Arts which is closed for renovation until the fall of 2018.
-You can discover the works of Correggio, El Greco, Memling, Bruegel, Cranach, Van Dyck, Frans Hals, Bellotto, Gauguin, and Rodin, amongothers.
+The National Gallery hosts more than 50 works from the Museum of Fine Arts.
+You can discover the works of Correggio, El Greco, Memling, Bruegel, Cranach, Van Dyck, Frans Hals, Bellotto, Gauguin and Rodin, among others.
 Temporary exhibitions are also scheduled (programming is on this link to the dedicated website).

 Reach the old town of Buda on the other side of the hill and after a 10-minute walk you will be facing the beautiful Church of St Matthias (C).
 But before visiting it, you can have lunch nearby at Jamie’s italian restaurant: